Golden Lights Azalea

 Azalea x 'Golden Lights' (Northern Lights hybrid)Item #0778 USDA Hardiness Zone: 3 - 7

-Extremely hardy selection which provides a massive display of golden-yellow single blooms.
-Small mounding form is excellent for massing in shrub borders.
+An extremely hardy selection that provides a massive display of brilliant, golden yellow single blooms.
+The small mounding form is excellent for massing in shrub borders.
 Deciduous.

 - History & LoreHistory:The Northern Lights azaleas were developed by the University of Minnesota Landscape Arboretum, bred for their extreme cold hardiness.
 The program developed its first commercially available seedlings in 1978 resulting from the original cross of R. prinophyllum and R. x kosteranum.
 The former species is an American species found from Main south to Virginia and west to Missouri.
 Golden Lights was developed from R. prinophyllum and a white flowered Exbury hybrid.Lore:Though these plants are typically listed as a genus azalea, there is no official genus by that name.
 They are all technically species and hybrids of genus Rhododendron.